Criminal Charges & Canadian Border Crossing Issues

 The Law Offices of Daniel J. Brazil, P.A. understand how our past can sometimes affect our future choices.
 Like many in the state of Minnesota, our clients wish to travel to Canada for recreation or business.
 However, with heightened enforcement at the border, a trip to Canada is increasingly becoming a challenge for clients with past criminal charges.
 For clients that have spent their lives traveling back and forth to Canada, being refused entry can be frustrating and embarrassing.

 The uncertainty of not knowing if you will be denied entry at the border can be avoided.
-The Law Offices of Daniel J. Brazil, P.A. are here to help with any potential problems while planning your trip to Canada.
+The immigration and criminal defense attorneys at the Law Offices of Daniel J. Brazil, P.A. are here to help with any potential problems while planning your trip to Canada.
 As there are many types of criminal convictions that prohibit people from crossing the border, there are just as many outlets to overcome these hurdles.

 Convictions that Prevent Entry into Canada: